Chr1st0p/SearchStackOverflow/Readme.md

 #### 5.Search

 After index is created, we can query on the field that has been indexed.
-Run `PostSearchMain` class to search.
+Run `PostSearchMain` class  in the default package of "src/main/java" to search.
 In the search process, the first step is to input the query, phrase query can be specified with double quotation marks.
 The picture below shows a example of a query.

 ![queryexample](https://github.com/Chr1st0p/SearchStackOverflow/raw/master/image/03.png)